 No matter how much time you spend lifting weights, counting carbs, or researching on bodybuilder.com, you won’t see much in terms of results without proper rest.
 This is because while exercise tears down muscle, sleep rebuilds it.
 This process is especially vital for athletes who are trying to build muscle mass.

-According to the National Sleep Foundation, there are five stages, and the deepest and most restorative stages do not occur until later in the night at phases three and four.
+There are five stages, and the deepest and most restorative stages do not occur until later in the night at phases three and four.
 When the body isn’t permitted to properly cycle through, muscle repair and hormone production can be cut short, meaning all those hours at practice or in the gym could potentially be wasted.

 Muscle repair occurs in a process called protein synthesis, which relies on a combination of diet, exercise, and sleep to build muscle.
 When athletes focus on protein and exercise but neglect their rest, they are sabotaging their own efforts and will likely experience the wrong types of gains, as their calories are being converted to fat rather than being used to build and restore muscle.